-This unit applies to a person who has the responsibility for starting up and shutting down separation operations in accordance with procedures, and making adjustments to flow rate and pressure, depending on the type of separation equipment.
+This unit applies to a person who has the responsibility for starting up and shutting down separation equipment to procedures, and making adjustments to flow rate and pressure, depending on the type of separation equipment.

-This unit applies to an individual working alone or as part of a team or group and working in liaison with other shift team members and the control room operator, as appropriate.
+This unit applies to an individual working alone or as part of a team or group and working in liaison with other shift team members and the control room operator as appropriate.

-This unit does not cover powered separation equipment (e.g. centrifuge), or chemical separation equipment, which are instead covered by:
+This unit does not cover stand alone, non-powered dual phase separation equipment or chemical separation equipment, which are instead covered by:

-- PMAOPS247A Operate powered separation equipment - PMAOPS208B Operate chemical separation equipment. - •
+- PMAOPS246A Operate separation equipment - PMAOPS208B Operate chemical separation equipment.